Olgagr/Olgagr.github.io/_posts/2014-05-03-proc-blocks-and-what-does-&block-mean.markdown

 ---
 layout: post
-title:  "Proc, blocks and what &block means ?"
+title:  "Proc, blocks and what does &block mean ?"
 date:   2014-05-03 09:30:12
 categories: ruby
 ---